Uncertainty Quantification in Detection Transformers: Object-Level Calibration and Image-Level Reliability: Quantifying Image-level Reliability

 \subsection{Numerical Analysis}

+The model is tested on three datasets with varying levels of out-of-distribution (OOD) characteristics: \texttt{COCO} (in-distribution), \texttt{Cityscapes} (near OOD), and \texttt{Foggy Cityscapes} (OOD).

 We compare different methods for quantifying per-image reliability based on different separation methods.
 For separation methods, we apply the optimal matching (as a reference) as well as the practical post-processing schemes such as fixed and adaptive confidence thresholding.
-We measure the Pearson correlation coefficient of each method with the $\mathsf{ImReli}$ computed based on AP metric (see Appendix for the detail).
+We measure the Pearson correlation coefficient of each method with the $\mathsf{ImReli}$ computed using the standard AP metric.

 Table~\ref{tab:imreli_full} shows that the proposed $\approach$ consistently achieves the best correlation with image-level reliability.
 Interestingly, the absolute value of $\approachneg$ often surpasses that of $\approachpos$ when a non-optimal separation scheme is applied.
 This observation highlights how our contrasting approach, which leverages the strengths of both $\approachpos$ and $\approachneg$, achieves robust performance across diverse settings.